-SUASs and remotely piloted aircraft, by their design do not have fully functional dual controls.
+SUASs and other remotely piloted aircraft, by their design, do not have fully functional dual controls.
 Flight control is accomplished through the use of a control box that communicates with the aircraft via radio communications.
 The FAA has approved exemptions for flight training without fully functional dual controls for a number of aircraft and for flight instruction in experimental aircraft.
-The equivalent level of safety provided by the fact that neither a pilot or passengers will be carried in the aircraft and by the size and speed of the aircraft.
+The equivalent level of safety is provided by the fact that neither a pilot nor passengers will be carried in the aircraft and by the small size and slow speed of the aircraft.

-Altimeter settings

-14 CFR 91.121
+Altimeter settings 14 CFR 91.121

-This regulation requires each person operating an aircraft to maintain cruising altitude by reference to an altimeter that is set "...to the elevation of the departure airport or an appropriate altimeter setting available before departure."
-As the SUAS may not have a barometric altimeter, but instead a GPS altitude read out, an exemption may be needed.
-An equivalent level of safety will be achieved by the operator by confirming the altitude of the launch site shown on the GPS altitude indicator before flight.
+This regulation requires each person operating an aircraft to maintain cruising altitude by reference to an altimeter that is set "... to the elevation of the departure airport or an appropriate altimeter setting available before departure."
+As the SUAS does not have a barometric altimeter, but instead a is equipped with a barometric pressure sensor and GPS equipment that automatically ensures that a ground level pressure setting will be established prior to each flight, and provides the PIC with altitude information of the aircraft on the headsup display of the remote controller, an exemption may be needed.
+The operator will achieve an equivalent level of safety by confirming the altitude of the launch site shown on the GPS altitude indicator before flight.

-Fuel Requirements for Flight in VFR Conditions
+Fuel Requirements for Flight in VFR Conditions 14 CFR 91.151 (a)

-14 CFR 91.151(a)

-This regulation prohibits an individual from beginning "a flight in an airplane under VFR conditions unless (considering wind and forecast weather conditions) there is enough fuel to fly to the first point of intended landing, and, assuming normal cruising speed - (1) During the day, to fly after that for at least 30 minutes; or (2) At night, to fly after that for at least 45 minutes."
+This regulation prohibits an individual from beginning "a flight in an airplane under VFR conditions unless (considering wind and forecast weather conditions) there is enough fuel to fly to the first point of intended landing and, assuming normal cruising speed - (1) During the day, to fly after that for at least 30 minutes; or (2) At night, to fly after that for at least 45 minutes."

-The battery powering the SUAS provides approximately 20 minutes of powered flight.
-That would it impossible to meet the 30 minute reserve requirement.
-Given the limitations on the SUAS's proposed flight area and the location of its proposed operations within a predetermined area, a longer time frame for flight in daylight or night VFR conditions is reasonable.
+The battery powering the SUAS provides a maximum of 35 minutes of powered flight; that would make it impossible to meet the 30-minute reserve requirement.
+Given the limitations on the SUAS's proposed flight area and the location of its proposed operations within a predetermined area, a shorter time frame for flight in daylight VFR conditions is reasonable.

-An equivalent level of safety can be achieved by limiting flights to 20 minutes or 25% of battery power (whichever occurs first).
+An equivalent level of safety can be achieved by limiting flights to 30 minutes or 25% of remaining battery power (whichever occurs first).
 This restriction would be more than adequate to return the SUAS to its planned landing zone from anywhere in its limited operating area.